 With the complexity of CGT products and their rapid growth internationally, a question arises: Would it make sense for the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) to provide regulatory guidance for the development and manufacturing of cell and gene therapy products?

-ICH is an internationally recognized body that has participation from major regulatory agencies and pharma companies and has produced dozens of guidelines that have been adopted by numerous member agencies.
+ICH is an internationally recognized body that has participation from major regulatory agencies and pharma companies and has produced dozens of guidelines that numerous member agencies have adopted.

 According to its website, ICH’s mission is “to achieve greater harmonization worldwide to ensure that safe, effective, and high-quality medicines are developed and registered in the most resource-efficient manner.
 Harmonization is achieved through the development of ICH Guidelines via a process of scientific consensus with regulatory and industry experts working side-by-side.”